NimiGames68/NimiGames68/README.md

 At this moment, I'm working on my personal website 🫡

-I just know HTML, CSS and JavaScript, and a little little bit of python 👨‍💻
+I just know HTML, CSS and JavaScript, and a little little bit of python.
+You can't call me a developer yet🙏

 You can find my social media and contact in [here](https://nimigames68.github.io/links)